Flaked cereal processing technology

 Phase 1: Hydrothermal treatment.

-It consists of distributing uniformly, in the cooking chamber, water vapour at low pressure (one atmosphere).
-This is mixed permanently with the cereals so that the product receives at the same time and at the same temperature the heat under pressure.
-In order to avoid overheating or, in its absence, deficient degree of cooking, temperature sensors are placed in the system.
+This consists of distributing water vapor at low pressure (one atmosphere) uniformly in the baking chamber.
+This is permanently mixed with the cereals so that the product receives at the same time and at the same temperature the heat under pressure.
+To avoid overheating or, alternatively, a poor degree of cooking, temperature sensors are installed in the system.

 Phase 2: Mechanical treatment.

-It is made by a laminator with two opposed cylinders.
-In this machine it is very important the uniform feeding along all the laminating surface.
-It is possible to make a fine scratch of the crushing surface that facilitates the detachment of the flake and its thermal conductivity.
+This is performed by a rolling mill with two opposing rolls.
+In this machine it is very important the uniform feeding along the whole rolling surface.
+It is possible to make a fine scoring of the crushing surface which facilitates the flake detachment and its thermal conductivity.

 Phase 3: Drying and cooling treatment.

-Humidity and temperature are eliminated in a desiccator where the flaked product passes through hot and cold air currents.
-This results in a product with a humidity of 13% and a temperature close to the ambient temperature.
+Moisture and temperature are removed in a desiccator where the flaked product passes through streams of hot and cold air.
+This results in a product with a humidity of 13% and a temperature close to room temperature.